 - No change is found in basal ganglia, nucleus basalis, or serotonergic raphe nuclei.

-Many of these regions which are normal in uncomplicated alcoholics are damaged in people with Wernicke-Korsakoff syndrome (WKS).
+Many of these regions, which are normal in those with uncomplicated alcoholism, are damaged in people with WKS.

 Chronic subdural haematoma has been documented as a cause of WKS; the symptoms persisted after resolution of the haematoma as a result of organic atrophic changes of both the frontal and temporal lobes due to long-term compression.

-It has also been reported following nutritional stress, eg laparotomy for small bowel obstruction, followed by total parenteral nutrition for one month, bariatric surgery or rapid weight-loss.
-Follow-up of thiamine status for at least 6 months after bariatric surgery is recommended.
+It has also been reported following nutritional stress - eg, laparotomy for small bowel obstruction, followed by total parenteral nutrition for one month, bariatric surgery or rapid weight-loss.
+Follow-up of thiamine status for at least six months after bariatric surgery is recommended.

 Other chronic conditions that may cause a thiamine deficiency include AIDS, hyperemesis gravidarum, thyrotoxicosis, cancers that have spread throughout the body, long-term dialysis and congestive heart failure (when treated with long-term diuretic therapy).

 Any patient with alcohol misuse who presents with confusion, nausea and vomiting, fatigue, weakness or apathy should be considered at high risk of Wernicke's encephalopathy and treated appropriately.
 Unexplained hypotension or hypothermia should also heighten suspicion.